arrriiii/TagAR/README.md

 * Connection cable for your device to your computer
 * Apple Developer Account
 > You can obtain a developer licence from Apple for $99 per year or you can register with your Apple ID for the free account.
 Note that the free account is limited to 10 apps per week, so unless you plan building more than 10 apps/week or releasing your app to the App Store, then you should be fine with the free account.

-### Tips Before Running the App ###

-1. If you're having trouble running the app with ARkit, Try:
-  * Cleaning the project (command+shift+k)
-  * Turning computer on and off
-2. If that doesn't work, the Xcode installation may be corrupt, in which case,
-  * Uninstall and reinstall Xcode (not the beta version, install the release version)
-3. If a white screen shows up when you run the app,
-  * Your device is not compatible with ARkit.
-Please see the list of supported devices above.

 ## SetUp ##